Ivo-Balbaert/The_Way_to_Mojo/book/26_Value ownership and lifecycle.md

 # 4:
     A destructor to destroy an object is not required.
 As long as all fields in the struct are destructible (every type in the standard library is destructible, except for pointers), then Mojo knows how to destroy the type when its lifetime ends.
 For a struct with pointers, don't forget a __del__ method to free their memory!
     __del__() can't be called explicitly.
+    An effective way to immediately destruct a value is:  `_ = val^` where _ is the discard pattern.
+After this, val is uninitialized.